Technology business manager

 IT technology manager

-Since the business world sees continuous technological advancement, new career opportunities emerge every day.
-Graduates of a Masters in Technology Management program can expect career paths in data analysis, information systems, network security or cybersecurity.
-An average salary for related careers is around $87,869 while higher-paying positions can expect over $100,000.
+With continuous technological advancement, new career opportunities emerge every day.
+Graduates of a master’s degree in tech management can expect career paths in data analysis, information systems, network security or cybersecurity.
+An average salary for related careers is around $96k

-Here are some of the most popular career paths for Master in Technology Management graduates.
+Here are some of the most popular career paths for Master of Science (MS), Information Technology (IT) graduates.

 MBA Career Opportunities